 NYS Children of Deceased or Disabled Veterans

 Regents awards to children of deceased or disabled veterans are independent of family income or tuition charge, and are in addition to other grants or awards.
-Information regarding eligibility may be obtained from the Financial Aid Office.
+Information regarding eligibility may be obtained from the New York State Higher Education Services Corporation

 Federal Perkins Loan

 The Perkins Loan is a low-interest (5%) loan made with government funds in which the school is the lender, and which must be repaid to the school.
-Students may borrow up to $5,500 a year for undergraduate study.
+Students may borrow up to $5,500 a year for undergraduate study, based on available funds.
 Under certain circumstances, however, these loans may be cancelled over a five-year period, e.g., by working full time as a nurse, or as a teacher in low income area schools, or as a law enforcement or corrections officer.
 Students are required to complete their promissory note and entrance counseling electronically at www.ecsi.net.